open-data-toronto/docker-local-environment/README.md

 After the environment is online, you can load the environment with a number of example datasets to give an idea of the different features in the portal.

 To populate it, log into CKAN and get the API Key from the user page.

-Then run the command below from any directory, substituting **<API_KEY>** with the one from above.
+Then run the command below from `open-data-workspace/docker-local-environment/setup`, substituting **<API_KEY>** with the one from above.

-    docker exec ckan bash /open-data-workspace/docker-local-environment/scripts/ckan_init.sh <API_KEY>
+    . load_examples.sh <API_KEY>

 Afterwards, the environment will be loaded with 4 datasets: geospatial - polygons, geospatial - points, tabular, and document.